bigfix/developer.bigfix.com/site/pages/action-script/reference/download/download.md

 title: download
 ---

-This command downloads a file indicated from a URL.
+This command downloads a file from a URL.
 After downloading, the file is saved in a folder named `__Download` relative to the local folder of the site that issued the download command.

 If the download fails, the action script terminates.